 |Together with children||“Tomoshibi Children's Cooking”||Volunteer confectionery making|

 |Together with senior citizens||Charity collection at Osaka Gas Suzurankai (an association of former Osaka Gas employees) (Osaka Gas Former Employees Association) Cultural Exhibition|

 |Together with the disabled||“Midosuji Fureai Bazaar”||Cooking class sessions for disabled groups|

 |Employee volunteer club||”Tablecloth“ sign language club||“Tomoshibi” Braille club|

 We are engaged in activities such as education on energy, the environment, food, fire and disaster prevention targeting youth who will be the major players in the next generation.

 Creating local appeal

-We are utilizing the Osaka Gas Group's business infrastructure to give the Kansai region even greater appeal, and to cooperate with local governments and communities as well as NPOs, social designers and others in revitalizing communities.
+We are utilizing the Daigas Group's business infrastructure to give the Kansai region even greater appeal, and to cooperate with local governments and communities as well as NPOs, social designers and others in revitalizing communities.